aasimsani/meow-learning/README.md

 * [Aporia](https://www.aporia.com/): Observability with customized monitoring and explainability for ML models.
 * [Gantry](https://gantry.io/): ML Observability platform with analytics, alerting, and human feedback
 * [Arize](https://arize.com/): An end-to-end ML observability and model monitoring platform.
+* [WhyLabs](https://whylabs.ai/): AI Observability platform - they also have opensource components
+* [Fiddler](https://www.fiddler.ai/): Monitor, explain, and analyze your AI in production.
 * [Superwise](https://www.superwise.ai): Fully automated, enterprise-grade model observability in a self-service SaaS platform.

 If these platforms don't work for you I recommend making your own pipeline using either the:
 - [ELK Stack](https://www.elastic.co/what-is/elk-stack)
 - [Grafana's Stack](https://grafana.com/)
+- [Manifold](https://github.com/uber/manifold): A model-agnostic visual debugging tool for machine learning.
 - Your own logger + Your own data stores + Your own BI (Metabase, Superset, etc.) - not recommended

-* [Evidently](https://github.com/evidentlyai/evidently): Interactive reports to analyze ML models during validation or production monitoring.
-* [Fiddler](https://www.fiddler.ai/): Monitor, explain, and analyze your AI in production.
-* [Manifold](https://github.com/uber/manifold): A model-agnostic visual debugging tool for machine learning.

-* [Whylogs](https://github.com/whylabs/whylogs): The open source standard for data logging.
-Enables ML monitoring and observability.

 ## Acknowledgements and references